AngelKero/AngelKero/README.md

-# 💻 Kero0ne | Full Stack Developer MEAN Stack
+# 💻 Angel Zaragoza | Full Stack Developer MEAN Stack

 Hi there!
 I'm **Kero0ne**, a **full-stack web developer** with over 4 years of experience building robust applications, e-commerce solutions, and projects that shine brighter than a rare drop in gacha games.
 I specialize in the **MEAN stack** and live in Guadalajara, Mexico—land of tequila but with a tech-driven soul.